SilviaAmAm/tmcs_hackathon/README.md

 1. Write the scripts to extract the data from the xyz files and the properties.txt file.
 2. Write the script that generates the "plain" Coulomb matrix.
+3. Write the script that turns a square matrix into a vector and viceversa.
-3. Write the script that generates the eigenspectrum of the Coulomb matrix.
+4. Write the script that generates the eigenspectrum of the Coulomb matrix.
-4. Write the script that generates the sorted Coulomb matrix.
+5. Write the script that generates the sorted Coulomb matrix.
-5. Write the script that generates the randomised Coulomb matrix.
+6. Write the script that generates the randomised Coulomb matrix.
-6. Write the script that reduces the dimensions of the Coulomb matrices.
+7. Write the script that reduces the dimensions of the Coulomb matrices.
-7. Write the machine learning pipeline using sci-kit learn.
+8. Write the machine learning pipeline using sci-kit learn.

 For each of these tasks, you will find a file in this directory that tells you what shape the input and the output of the function that you need to write.
-Tasks2 and 3 are for beginner level; task 1, 4, 5 are lower intermediate level and task 7 is more advanced.
+Tasks 2, 3 and 4 are for beginner level; task 1, 5, 6 are lower intermediate level and task 8 is more advanced.

-For task 7, a mini pre-made data set with 100 data points is provided to test if the science pipeline works.
+For task 8, a mini pre-made data set with 100 data points is provided to test if the science pipeline works.
 This can be found in the file test_100.npz.
 To load the data from this file, use:

 ```
 import numpy as np